rossta/whassup/README.markdown

 It is comprised of three parts:

-1. A Ruby library for exposing uptime end-points from an applicaiton
-2. A Rake task for starting a worker to perform checks and send notifications
+1. A Rake task for starting a worker to perform checks
-3. A Sinatra app for managing checks and notifications
+3. A Sinatra app for viewing uptime checks
-4. A status bar application for Mac users

 Whassup currently supports the following check types: